awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-securityhub.md

 For more information about Security Hub, see the *[AWS Security Hub User Guide](https://docs.aws.amazon.com/securityhub/latest/userguide/)*\.

-Use the following information to help you to help you integrate AWS Security Hub with AWS Organizations\.
+Use the following information to help you integrate AWS Security Hub with AWS Organizations\.